best

 Aeotec · Home Assistant: poor · local: poor

-• Protocols: ethernet, wifi, zigbee, z-wave
+• Protocols: ethernet, wifi, zigbee, z-wave, thread, matter

 • Best for: buyers already committed to SmartThings